 A smart key fob can stay in your pocket while you open and start the vehicle.
 These keys bring an electronic code, and once the key verifies the code, drivers can open doors or ignite the car.
 Smart keys don’t have the traditional metal key shank.

-Instead, their proximity to the vehicle permits you to press a button inside to start the car.
+Instead, their proximity to the vehicle lets you press a button inside to start the car.
 However, if you lose a smart key, get ready to pay a significant price.

 The cost of a smart replacement car key can range from $220 to $500, depending on the vehicle’s make.
 Getting a smart replacement key might be difficult without a spare set.
-Odds are, you’ll need to tow the car to the dealer and show proof of ownership.
+Oddly, you’ll need to tow the car to the dealer and show proof of ownership.

 If the dealer has the key in stock, the dealer should combine the new key with your vehicle.
 But, if they order the key, get ready to wait a few days before you can get your car back.